SirCrocker/manchester-encoding/README.md

 ## Installation

-Drag and drop the files `Manchester.cpp` and `Manchester.h` to the directory where your libraries are installed.
+Drag and drop the files `Manchester.cpp` and `Manchester.h` to the directory where your libraries are installed, or use platformio package manager.

 ## Usage